cjoakim/azure-cosmos-db-ts-web/README.md

 ## Required Software

-The [git source control system](https://git-scm.com/download/win) is required for all three deployment modes.
+The [git source control system](https://git-scm.com/download/win) is required for all three documented deployment modes.

 Clone (i.e. - copy) this GitHub repository to your workstation/laptop with the following command: